dreamerslab/ci.view/README.md

 <!---->

-> in the layout or action view files. ex. about/index.php
+> In the layout or action view files. ex. about/index.php

     // render partial 'common/_sub_nav.php' in 'about/index.php'
     <?